Dieg0Code/syndicate-go/README.md

 - **Memory Implementations 🧠:** Use built-in SimpleMemory or implement your own memory storage that adheres to the Memory interface.
 - **Orchestrator 🎧:** Manage multiple agents and execute them in a predefined sequence to achieve complex workflows.
 - **Extendable 🔐:** The SDK is designed to be unopinionated, allowing seamless integration into your projects.
-- **CLI (Planned) 🚀:** Future CLI support to initialize projects and scaffold agents with simple commands.

 ## Installation